-.2 the ventilation line of a space where dangerous gas could be present shall lead to a safe area on open deck;
+.2 the ventilation of a space where dangerous gas could be present shall lead to a safe area on open deck and meet the requirements of $\underline{12.14}$;

-.3 the arrangements used for gas relieving shall be provided with monitoring measures with independent shutdown.
+.3 the arrangements used for gas relieving shall be provided with monitoring means with independent shutdown.
 The open end of the gas-relieving device shall lead to a safe place on open deck.